 - How To Connect A Subwoofer To An Old Amplifier?

 - How To Connect A Powered Subwoofer To Passive Speakers?

 How do you hooking up subwoofer to receiver pre-out?

 First, ensure that the plug is connected directly to the power outlet.
 Depending on the connection, choose your preferred cable.
 Once you have chosen the wire you prefer, connect it to the receiver’s pre-out and the subwoofer.
 The other end should be connected to the sub’s RCA line-in inputs.

 How do I connect a subwoofer to a receiver without pre-out?

-If your receiver does not have a preamp output, you can treat it like a speaker and connect it to the receiver’s speaker terminals for the front left or right speakers.
+If your receiver doesn’t have a preamp output, connect it to the front left or right speaker terminals.
 The subwoofer’s speaker level terminals would be connected to the front speakers.

 What is the RCA cable for the subwoofer?